potatoeggy/eifueo/docs/sch3uz.md

 ### Orbitals

 Orbitals have different shapes, sizes, and distances from the nucleus.
-Each main energy level has one or more orbitals depending the maximum number of electrons in the orbital.
+Each main energy level has one or more orbitals depending the maximum number of electrons in the energy level.
 Each orbital can contain **up to 2** electrons and is associated with a specific region of space in the atom.
 The electrons contained in the orbital may be found anywhere in that space.

 The four types of orbitals currently known are: *s*, *p*, *d*, and *f*.